Skip to main content

 sudo systemctl enable docker

-sudo docker run hello-world # check everything is running smoothly
+docker run hello-world # check everything is running smoothly

 Portainer also needs SELinux to be disabled: